amoe/acceleratedcpp/notes.md

 We aren't able to implement sort yet, because sort has to be handled differently depending on the relevant container type.

+# 5-5

+center() returns a picture in which all the lines of the oroginal picture are padded out to their full width and the padding is as evenly divided as possible between the left and right sides of the picture.
+What are the properties of pictures for which suh a function is useful?
+How can you tell whether a given picture has those properties?

+This is an extension of the programs in 5.8.1.
+You can find the existing programs in ch5_iterators.

+The properties of the pictues for which the function is useful is any function which has some strings with different lengths from the others, I'd say.

+You can tell whether a picture has the property by implementing an algorithm to test if all string size() are the same, eg:

+   string last_line;
+   boolean all_same = true;
+   for (string in picture) {
+       if (last_line.size() != string.size()) {
+           all_same = false; break;
+       }
+   }

+Just a linear search essentially